kragen/knuth-interview-2006/README.md

 Rather than sceptical, cynical, I would prefer satirical or something.

-DIKRAN: Satirical.
+KARAGUEUZIAN: Satirical.

-DONALD: But anyway, that's why I liked "Mad magazine", because it was like crazy type of satire on the sacred cows of the day, and so when my friends and I discovered in high school, you know, we devoured every page, and it was a special, you know, mad about "Mad".
+KNUTH: But anyway, that’s why I liked *Mad Magazine*, because it was like crazy type of satire on the sacred cows of the day, and so when my friends and I discovered in high school, you know, we devoured every page, and it was a special, you know, **mad about *Mad***.
 We, and before that, as I said, I had the corny jokes, but my friends and I tended to be wise-cracking and not to take things too seriously.

-Although I said I was a machine, but I did also like to laugh, and so when I was writing for the paper, we always had sections about jokes, and we always had you know, in our Yearbook we had fun things in there that weren't expected.
-So I've carried that through, as you know, and many; there are lots of corny jokes in the indexes to my books now that people probably haven't discovered yet, but somebody will ask me, why do I have a reference to Bo Derek in "The TeXbook"?
+Although I said I was a machine, but I did also like to laugh, and so when I was writing for the paper, we always had sections about jokes, and we always had you know, in our Yearbook we had fun things in there that weren’t expected.
+So I’ve carried that through, as you know, and many; there are **lots of corny jokes in the indexes to my books** now that people probably haven’t discovered yet, but somebody will ask me, why do I have a reference to Bo Derek in *The TeXbook*?
-And it turns out that just all the pages which are cited in the index for Bo Derek is where I used the number ten, so all the way through I've had this silly streak of some sort that means I don't take everything too seriously.)
+And it turns out that just all the pages which are cited in the index for Bo Derek is where I used the number ten, so all the way through I’ve had this silly streak of some sort that means I don’t take everything too seriously.

 [8 - The Potrzebie System of Weights and Meausures and the Alfred E. Newman crossword](http://webofstories.com/play/17067)
 --------------------------------------------------------------------------------------------------------------------------

-While I'm on the subject of "Mad Magazine", I might as well mention that then I did a project in my Senior year, which was submitted to the Wisconsin Academy of Sciences, well, no, first to the Westinghouse Science Talent Search, which is now called the Intel Science Talent Search or something, but it's a nationwide competition, and it was called the Potrzebie System of Weights and Measures.
-This is a Polish word that was very popular in "Mad Magazine", and I decided to base a system of weights and measures that was going to be better than the metric system.
-It was based on the thickness of "Mad Magazine" number 26, or something like this, and that was taken as one potrzebie of length.
-And then we had, you know, a kilo potrzebie was 1,000 of those, and a fershlugginer potrzebie was a million- and a farshimmelt potrzebie one millionth.
-We had units of time, weight, everything, in the system, and it won honorable mention in this Science Talent Search, and also was, I did some demos at the Academy of Sciences; it won an award in Wisconsin.
-I submitted it them to "Mad Magazine", and they published it; they paid me $25, for it, and it came out in, during the spring of my Freshman year in college, and this was my first technical publication, so it is listed on my vita, you know, and publication number one is the Potrzebie System of Weights and measures, and it was published later in paperback in one of the "Mad" reprints, and it, and I used it as a basis of running for student government in college, and it failed miserably, you know, I didn't get elected.
-I also sent a sequel to "Mad", which was a crossword puzzle.
-One of their, the Alfred E. Newman figure is one of the, was featured on lots of their articles, and this silly boy's face with the missing tooth, and when I looked at his teeth, I could see, you know, white squares and black squares, reminding me of a crossword puzzle.
-So I added more white squares and black squares up in his forehead area, and where his hair is, and I filled, and I made that into a crossword puzzle with "Mad" type clues, like, you know, blank me worry, or something like this, and I submitted that, and they rejected that, you know, they didn't want, but I've still got it, and later on when we get to writing, I'm hoping that I'll someday publish a book called "Selected Papers on Fun and Games".
-We will not only reprint my first technical article on the Potrzebie System, but also the one that was rejected by "Mad", and we will see the; people will decide whether they, you know, will be able to decide now whether they made the right decision in rejecting it.
-So yeah, I like to see things sort of out of the box as well as in the box.)
+While I’m on the subject of *Mad Magazine*, I might as well mention that then **I did a project in my senior year**, which was submitted to the Wisconsin Academy of Sciences, well, no, first to the Westinghouse Science Talent Search, which is now called the Intel Science Talent Search or something, but it’s a nationwide competition, and it was called the Potrzebie System of Weights and Measures.
+This is a Polish word that was very popular in *Mad Magazine*, and I decided to base a system of weights and measures that was going to be better than the metric system.
+It was based on the thickness of *Mad Magazine* number 26, or something like this, and that was taken as one potrzebie of length.
+And then we had, you know, a kilo potrzebie was 1,000 of those, and a fershlugginer potrzebie was a million — and a farshimmelt potrzebie one millionth.
+We had units of time, weight, everything, in the system.

+And it **won honorable mention in this Science Talent Search**, and also was, I did some demos at the Academy of Sciences; it won an award in Wisconsin.
+I submitted it them to ***Mad Magazine*, and they published it**; they paid me $25, for it, and it came out in, during the spring of my Freshman year in college, and this was my first technical publication, so it is listed on my vita, you know, and publication number one is the Potrzebie System of Weights and measures, and it was published later in paperback in one of the *Mad* reprints, and it, and I used it as a basis of running for student government in college, and it failed miserably, you know, I didn’t get elected.

+I also sent a sequel to *Mad*, which was a crossword puzzle.
+One of their, the Alfred E. Neuman figure is one of the, was featured on lots of their articles, and this silly boy’s face with the missing tooth, and when I looked at his teeth, I could see, you know, white squares and black squares, reminding me of a crossword puzzle.
+So I added more white squares and black squares up in his forehead area, and where his hair is, and I filled, and I made that into **a crossword puzzle with *Mad*-type clues**, like, you know, “blank, me worry?”, or something like this, and I submitted that, and they rejected that, you know, they didn’t want, but I’ve still got it, and later on when we get to writing,

+I’m hoping that I’ll someday publish a book called *Selected Papers on Fun and Games*.
+We will not only reprint my first technical article on the Potrzebie System, but also the one that was rejected by *Mad*, and we will see the; people will decide whether they, you know, will be able to decide now whether they made the right decision in rejecting it.

+So yeah, I like to see things
+sort of out of the box as well as in the box.

 [9 - Feeling the need to prove myself](http://webofstories.com/play/17068)
 --------------------------------------------------------------------------

 My parents were asked whether or not they should advance me a grade, because I was doing well in school.
-And they; in fact I was born in January, which meant that I was older than most of the kids in my class, because if I'd been born in December, I would have gone to school a year earlier, so I was one of the oldest in my class, and my parents, you know, a lot of kids at that time were being pushed ahead in school, and one of my friends you know graduated from college when he would normally have been entering high school.
-Well I, but I'm glad that they resisted this, because it gave me this time for all these extra-curricular activities, so I was always into a lot of things.
-I mean sports; I was a terrible athlete.
-I'm tall, but my left hand doesn't know what the right hand is doing, so I would only get in the game after we were already behind by 50 points, and, but I was the scorekeeper.
-I was a terrific scorekeeper, you know, so I became manager of many of the sports teams in high school, and also in college.
-I was manager of the cross-country team, I was manager of the basketball team, I was manager of the baseball team, so I was a six or seven letter man without being able to do anything athletics you know, whatever.
-But I'm sitting there at the score table during the basketball tournament, and- a basketball game, and like, I'm talking a mile a minute to keep the other scorekeeper confused, so that he wouldn't know, you know, if somebody said, who's the fouler?
-And I could tell them, you know, who the foul was on, based on, you know, who it was most desirable for us to have the foul be on, rather than the person who really committed the foul, because the guy's, you know, very mixed up by the way I'm talking.
-But anyway, I don't think I won too many games at the scoring table, but I was the person who went along with the team and kept the scorebooks.
-But all these extra-curricular activities were something that I had time to do, because my parents hadn't advanced me, and so you know, I could do well in my classes but also participate in lots of other things.
-Now my, but, you know, so here I am, doing rather well at school, but I've still got an inferiority complex.
-I'm still always trying to prove myself.
-I'm thinking, you know, maybe I'm not getting it well, and in fact, so I was probably taking, you know, studying hard and getting 100s on these exams, because I'm trying to prove that I knew it.
-You know; if I was really over confident, so confident, I wouldn't have bothered to study.
+And they; in fact I was born in January, which meant that **I was older than most of the kids in my class**, because if I’d been born in December, I would have gone to school a year earlier, so I was one of the oldest in my class, and my parents, you know, a lot of kids at that time were being pushed ahead in school, and one of my friends, you know, graduated from college when he would normally have been entering high school.

+Well I, but I’m glad
+that they resisted this, because it gave me this time for all these extra-curricular activities, so I was always into a lot of things. **I mean sports; I was a terrible athlete**.
+I’m tall, but my left hand doesn’t know what the right hand is doing, so I would only get in the game after we were already behind by 50 points, and, but I was the scorekeeper.

+I was a terrific scorekeeper, you know, so I became **manager of many of the sports teams** in high school, and also in college.
+I was manager of the cross-country team, I was manager of the basketball team, I was manager of the baseball team, so **I was a six or seven letter man without being able to do anything athletics**, you know, whatever.

+But I’m sitting there at the score table during the basketball tournament, and- a basketball game, and like, I’m talking a mile a minute to **keep the other scorekeeper confused**, so that he wouldn’t know, you know, if somebody said, who’s the fouler?
+And I could tell them, you know, who the foul was on, based on, you know, **who it was most desirable for us to have the foul be on, rather than the person who really committed the foul**, because the guy’s, you know, very mixed up by the way I’m talking.
+But anyway, I don’t think I won too many games at the scoring table, but I was the person who went along with the team and kept the scorebooks.

+But all these
+extra-curricular activities were something that I had time to do, because my parents hadn’t advanced me, and so you know, I could do well in my classes but also participate in lots of other things.

+Now
+my, but, you know, so here I am, doing rather well at school, but I’ve still got an **inferiority complex**.
+I’m still always trying to prove myself.
+I’m thinking, you know, maybe I’m not getting it well, and in fact, so I was probably taking, you know, studying hard and **getting 100s** on these exams, because I’m **trying to prove that I knew it**.
+You know; if I was really overconfident, so confident, I wouldn't have bothered to study.
 And that was, so that was one of the child's eyes looking at it.
 I'm always scared that I'm not going to do well, so I was working hard at schoolwork.
 The funny thing was that my; when I